FedRAMP to Boost Use of Existing Commercial Security Frameworks

 Those officials explained that goal at the initial meeting of the program’s new Applying Existing Frameworks Working Group.
 The working group is pursuing three initial goals.

 “The first is to explore existing commercial standards to determine if any would be applicable to Federal security requirements,” one program staff member said.

-“To the greatest extent possible, we want FedRAMP to rely on existing best practices and commercial security frameworks,” the staff member said.
+“To the greatest extent possible, we want FedRAMP to rely on existing best practices and commercial security frameworks.”

 “The second objective is to identify any gaps that may exist between existing commercial frameworks and FedRAMP requirements, so that any additional tasks are focused only on those requirements not already met,” the staff member added.

-“The third objective is to investigate automation potential, and if any frameworks have existing automation support,” the staff member said.
+“The third objective is to investigate automation potential, and if any frameworks have existing automation support,” they said.

+Today’s Applying Existing Frameworks Working Group kick-off session – the FedRAMP program’s third such new working group launch since March 31 – is making good on the aims announced last month to revamp the program that evaluates and certifies the security of cloud-based services used by Federal government agencies.

+The FedRAMP 20x revamp was unveiled after the program reduced its workforce by letting contracts expire for about 80 contractor employees, leaving it with approximately 18 full-time government employees working for the program, which is administered by the General Services Administration (GSA).